sman11235/comprehensive_productivity_tracker/INSTRUCTIONS.md

 If Plaid login fails:

 * verify `PLAID_CLIENT_ID` and `PLAID_SECRET` in `.env`
-* use `Seed Plaid Sandbox Item` as the fallback path
+* use `Seed Plaid Sandbox Item` as the fallback

 If the pollers fail:

 * inspect the JSON response shown by `http://localhost:8000/auth/test`
 * verify `GITHUB_USERNAME` is set
 * verify the Kafka topics exist
-* verify the auth API is using `kafka:29092` inside Compose
+* verify the Compose services are using `kafka:29092`

 If the frontend cannot refresh data:

 * verify `http://localhost:8001/health`
 * verify the API base URL is `http://localhost:8001`
-* inspect browser console and network failures
+* inspect browser network failures

 If location sync fails:

 * verify browser location permission
-* verify the frontend is opened on `http://localhost:3000` or HTTPS
+* verify the frontend is opened from `http://localhost:3000` or HTTPS
 * verify the location API is reachable and Kafka is healthy

 If agent queries fail:

 * verify `OPENAI_API_KEY` is set
-* remember that agent endpoints are optional and are not required for Kafka or persistence verification
+* remember that agent endpoints are optional and not required for Kafka or persistence verification